Research

 Alexander Technique Science – This site is devoted to improving scientific understanding of the Alexander Technique (AT)—its principles, practices, reported and demonstrated benefits, and terminology.
 The content ranges from descriptions of direct experiments on the effects of AT lessons to focused explanations of relevant current science to rigorously researched history of the work.
 They reference recent peer-reviewed publications wherever possible.

-As part of our Taking Time to Connect Chat series, a dynamic panel of researchers shared their findings with our members.
+Research Panel 2021 – As part of our Taking Time to Connect Chat series, a dynamic panel of researchers shared their findings with our members.
 Moderated by Heidi Leathwood, the panel included: Tim Cacciatore, Gabriella Minnes Brandes, Tara Fenamore, Rajal Cohen, and Monika Gross.
-Here is the recording of this outstanding session:

 Potential Mechanisms of the Alexander Technique: Toward a Comprehensive Neurophysiological Model